owlike/genson/website/Documentation/Extensions.md

 Adding a customized Genson instance can be achieved through the same registration mechanism.

 ###Customization###

-In many cases you might want to customize Genson instance.
+In many cases you might want to customize the Genson instance being used.
-To do that use GensonBuilder to create a custom instance and then provide it by implementing ContextResolver.
+To do so, you only have to create your custom instance with GensonBuilder and then register a GensonJaxRSFeature configured with this Genson instance.

 {% highlight java %}
-@Provider
-public class GensonCustomResolver implements ContextResolver<Genson> {
-  // configure the Genson instance private final Genson genson = new GensonBuilder().create();

-  @Override
-  public Genson getContext(Class<?> type) {
-      return genson;
-  }
-}
+new ResourceConfig().register(new GensonJaxRSFeature().use(myCustomGenson));
+{% endhighlight %}

+GensonJaxRSFeature is supposed to be the centralized place containing the config related to Genson and Jax-RS.

+###Disabling Genson in JAX-RS###

+Disabling Genson is achieved via GensonJaxRSFeature mechanism we have seen above.

+{% highlight java %}
+// client
+ClientBuilder.newClient(new ClientConfig().register(new GensonJaxRSFeature().disable()));
+// server
+new ResourceConfig().register(new GensonJaxRSFeature().disable());
 {% endhighlight %}